-Despite a downturn in enforcement statistics in recent years, the risk for companies and individuals who participate in cartels affecting US commerce remains high.
-Fines for corporations continue to rise, both in terms of the total amount of the fines imposed and the maximum fines imposed against particular corporations.
+and the maximum fines imposed against particular corporations.
 Fiscal year 2015 was a record-breaking year, with nearly US\$3.6 billion in fines imposed, owing in large part to the fines levied in the foreign exchange investigation.
 That amount was more than the combined total of fines imposed in two prior record-breaking years: fiscal years 2013 (US\$1 billion) and 2014 (US\$1.3 billion).
 Prison terms for individuals have also increased dramatically since the turn of the century.
 The total prison days the Antitrust Division imposed on individuals more than doubled from eight months in 1990-1999 to 20 months in 2000-2009, an average term that remained consistent between 2010 and 2017.

 The Antitrust Division seems determined to continue to push for longer prison sentences and higher fines, especially for defendants who insist on a jury trial rather than admitting guilt.
 Although the court did not agree to the Division's request for 10-year prison terms for individual defendants or a US\$1 billion fine for the corporate defendant in the AU Optronics case, the mere fact of the request for such extraordinary penalties sends a strong signal to the defence bar regarding the Division's intentions.
 The Division has also succeeded in securing significant prison sentences, including a five-year term, which remains the longest imposed to date for a single Sherman Act violation.
-There is also a rejuvenated focus on individual culpability and accountability in the wake of the Yates memorandum.
+There is also a rejuvenated focus on individual culpability and accountability.
 The Division's tough stance, combined with the Eighth Circuit's affirmation of the district court's upward departure from the Sentencing Guidelines in VandeBrake, and the AU Optronics finding on aggregated gain and loss under Section 3571, suggests that we are likely to see even longer prison terms and higher fines for cartel defendants going forward.
 The Antitrust Division believes strongly that such a trend would contribute to appropriate deterrence.